jnozzi/cocoadev.com/markdown/CoreDataDocumentCrashesOnCloseButton.md

 ----
 Typically, you have a separate object act as the application delegate.
 In your case, what happens if you have multiple documents open at once?
 Questions like this don't arise if you keep the "Document" portion of your document-based app separate from the "App" portion.
-If your app delegate needs to talk to the document, use (General/MyDocument *)General/[[NSDocumentController sharedDocumentController] currentDocument].
+If your app delegate needs to talk to the document, use (MyDocument *)[[NSDocumentController sharedDocumentController] currentDocument].
 ----
 Just so I'm clear, the problem you're alluding to is: What happens if I have multiple documents open when the app finishes launching?
 In other words, the "applicationDidFinishLaunching" notification (in this case) would be received several times (once for each document instance?).
 I can see that that might be troubling behavior in certain circumstances.
 Did I get that right?
-(Incidentally, I changed the setup so that the delegate is define in IB, and it points to a separate General/MyAppController object, as it should.)
+(Incidentally, I changed the setup so that the delegate is define in IB, and it points to a separate MyAppController object, as it should.)
 Thanks! -Dan
 ----
 No, I really meant "what happens if I open a new document?"
 Which one becomes the app delegate?
 And then, when I close the frontmost document, how does any of my documents know to re-wire itself to the application.
 It's fundamental questions like these that should ring alarm bells as you're writing your code, but can only really be recognized with a full understanding of the model.
-I'd suggest reading up on delegates (what they are and how they work) a bit more, as well as the whole General/NSDocument framework.
+I'd suggest reading up on delegates (what they are and how they work) a bit more, as well as the whole NSDocument framework.
 ----
 OK, I see I need to study those things more thoroughly.
 Thanks!